Attractions, Beaches & Things to Do in Samothraki

 An organized pebble beach close to the village of Therma has basic infrastructure while its waters are crystal clear and get deeper quite fast.

-In the center of Therma village, someone can have access to the ancient natural hot springs (Loutra) at a center operated by the municipality.
+In the center of Therma village, lie the hot springs (loutra) used since the ancient times, and a slightly newer facility operated by the municipality.

 Probably the most beautiful sandy beach on an island where the majority are pebble beaches.
 It also has a restaurant and a beach bar.